-The threshold certainty requirement is particularly significant when viewed against the realities of a large administrative adjudicative system where the outcome for the noncitizen may be "the loss of all that makes life worth living."
+The certainty requirement is particularly significant when viewed against the realities of a large administrative adjudicative system where the outcome for the noncitizen may be "the loss of all that makes life worth living."
 Bridges v.
-Wixon, 326 U.S. 135, 147 (1945) (citing Ng Fung Ho v.
-White, 259 U.S. 276, 284
+Wixon, 326 U.S. 135, 147 (1945) (cleaned up).

-(1922)).
 "By focusing on the legal question of what a conviction necessarily established, the categorical approach ordinarily works to promote efficiency, fairness, and predictability in the administration of immigration law."
 Mellouli, 575 U.S. at 806.
 The BIA has acknowledged it as "the only workable approach in cases where deportability is premised on the existence of a conviction."

 Matter of Pichardo-Sufren, 21 I. & N. Dec.
 330, 335 (BIA 1996) (en banc).
-The alternative, in which the agency weighs evidence to determine the crime committed rather than the crime of conviction, would be contrary to the statute and inconsistent "with the streamlined adjudication that a deportation hearing is intended to provide and with the settled proposition that an Immigration Judge cannot adjudicate guilt or innocence."
+The alternative, in which the agency considers the crime committed rather than the crime of conviction, would be contrary to the statute and inconsistent "with the streamlined adjudication that a deportation hearing is intended to provide and with the settled proposition that an Immigration Judge cannot adjudicate guilt or innocence."
 Id.